-Teachers assign homework as practice for the skills being taught at school.
-These assignments reinforce what the students are learning each day in the classroom.
-Thus, it is very important for parents to work with students to complete the assigned homework.
-Homework is assigned almost every night and can usually be completed within one hour.
+The purpose of homework is to reinforce what the students are learning each day, instill a sense of responsibility, and involve parents in the learning process.
+Thus, it is very important for parents to work with students to complete the assigned homework and/or practice daily.